-Every year samples of Year 6 and Year 10 students from across Australia are tested in either civics and citizenship, information and communication technology (ICT) literacy or science literacy (Year 6 only for science literacy).
+Every year samples of Year 6 and Year 10 students from across Australia are tested in either civics and citizenship, information and communication technology (ICT) literacy, or science literacy.

-Information about collection, use and disclosure of personal information relating to 2017 NAP - ICT Literacy is available in ACARA's privacy notice
+Information about collection, use and disclosure of personal information relating to 2018 NAP - Science Literacy is available in ACARA's NAPSL 2018 privacy notice (PDF 110KB).

 Why your child is being tested in these areas

 In order to measure student achievement in relation to the Melbourne Declaration on Educational Goals for Young Australians, education ministers agreed to a program of sample assessments in science literacy, ICT literacy and civics and citizenship.

 NAP sample assessments test students’ capacity to use scientific knowledge and approaches (science literacy); their civic knowledge and understanding and the skills and values needed for active citizenship (civics and citizenship); and their ability to use information communication technology (ICT) appropriately to access, manage, integrate and evaluate information.
 Only selected groups of students in Years 6 and 10 participate in these sample assessments, which are held on a rolling three-yearly basis.

 Participating schools (and students) are chosen via a scientific representative selection process, however this process has been designed in such a way to ensure that the samples are sufficiently large to provide an accurate picture of the performance of students in each state and territory.

 The benefits of your child participating in the NAP sample assessments

 Primary and secondary school students participating in the NAP sample assessments benefit in a number of ways.
 Students have the opportunity to engage with state-of-the-art assessment materials, all of which are delivered on-line.
 This is an excellent learning opportunity for students.